cogell/mitosis/README.md

 always be knolling

 ## Running Ideas and Todos
+- split up the main.js file into multiple files, pull out the api handlers

 - dry up tracking dependencies in copy.js and require_config.js

 - add filtering to comments for chrono and popularity?